|

 Harvest-Inspired Centerpieces

-Autumn is harvest season.
-Let your centerpieces echo that abundance.
-Think bowls of figs, pears, and pomegranates spilling alongside dahlias and marigolds.
-Pumpkins—both classic and white heirloom varieties—add a sculptural element without leaning into cliché.
-Keep arrangements low so guests can see each other across the table.
-The effect should feel like a feast laid directly from the orchard.
+Autumn is the season of harvest.
+Let your centerpieces reflect abundance and texture.
+Arrange bowls of figs, pears, pomegranates, or grapes alongside seasonal flowers such as dahlias and marigolds.
+Add pumpkins—classic or heirloom white varieties—for sculptural interest without resorting to cliché.
+Keep arrangements low so guests can easily see one another across the table.
+The effect should feel like a bountiful feast brought straight from the orchard.

 Velvet and Linen Textures